AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXFileTypeExtensions/Import_SystemUnitClassLibHierarchy.md

 CAEXFileTypeExtensions.Import_SystemUnitClassLibHierarchy Method
 ================================================================
-AutomationML 2.1 APIImports the provided library into the SystemUnitClassLib collection of this CAEX file.
+Imports the provided library into the SystemUnitClassLib collection of this CAEX file.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)